jjoschyy/W1Direct/readme.md

   removed: [] }
 ```

-Searching all masters with their devices can be a long action.
+Searching all masters/buses can be a long action.
 For a faster search, you can use one of the following functions:

 ```js
 w1.syncMasterDevices({masterName:'MASTER1'})  			//Search on MASTER1 all buses